TTJ Q1 profit falls 81% on weaker sales

 Find out more at btsub.sg/promo

-STEEL company TTJ Holdings on Wednesday posted a 81 per cent fall in net profit for its fiscal first quarter on weaker sales.
+STEEL company TTJ Holdings on Wednesday reported an 81 per cent fall in net profit for its fiscal first quarter on weaker sales.

 Receive $80 Grab vouchers valid for use on all Grab services except GrabHitch and GrabShuttle when you subscribe to BT All-Digital at only $0.99*/month.